Liouville Conformal Field Theory on even-dimensional spheres: Auxiliary computations and proofs

 The first property is a special case of the celebrated Liouville's theorem which asserts that any harmonic function bounded and defined on the whole Euclidean space must be constant.
-In our simplified context the result is rather elementary : \begin{lemma} Assume that $F$ is a radial, smooth function on $\mathbb{R}^d$ such that $\Delta^{\frac d2}F=0$.
+In our simplified context the result is rather elementary: \begin{lemma} Assume that $F$ is a radial, smooth function on $\mathbb{R}^d$ such that $\Delta^{\frac d2}F=0$.

 If $F$ is bounded then $F$ must be constant. \end{lemma} \begin{proof} Since $F$ is radial one can express its Laplacian as As a consequence if $F$ is such that $\Delta^{h}F=0$ we see that $F$ is polynomial in the variables $(r,\frac{1}{r},\ln r)$.
-The assumption that $F$ is bounded close to the origin implies that it is polynomial in $(r,\ln r)$; its behaviour close to $+\infty$ implies that it is constant. \end{proof} The second property is a very-well known property of Gaussian vectors and processes.
-Even if the theorem as stated below does not apply to our context (because of the smoothness assumption), it can be easily adapted to our purpose since the way we construct our log-correlated field relies on a regularisation procedure : \begin{theorem}[Girsanov theorem] Let $(X(x))_{x\in D}$ be a smooth centered Gaussian field and $Z$ be any Gaussian variable belonging to the $L^2$ closure of the subspace spanned by $(X(x))_{x\in D}$.
-Then, for any bounded functional $F$ over the space of continuous functions one has that
+The assumption that $F$ is bounded close to the origin implies that it is polynomial in $(r,\ln r)$; its behaviour close to $+\infty$ implies that it is constant. \end{proof} The second property is a very-well known property of Gaussian vectors and processes, usually referred to as Girsanov or Cameron-Martin theorem~\cite[Chapter VIII]{RY91}.
+Even if the theorem as stated below does not apply to our context (because of the smoothness assumption), it can be easily adapted to our purpose thanks to the regularization procedure for our log-correlated field: \begin{theorem}[Girsanov theorem] Let $D$ be a subset of $\mathbb{R}^d$ and $(X(x))_{x\in D}$ be a smooth centered Gaussian field.
+If $Z$ is a Gaussian variable belonging to the $L^2$ closure of the subspace spanned by $(X(x))_{x\in D}$ then, for any bounded functional $F$ over the space of continuous functions,

 \end{theorem}